 If you want to create more of an ornate, detailed look in your vintage designs, Baroque is the style to aspire to.
 A design style that was extremely popular in the 17th and 18th Centuries, Baroque is characterized by grand, exaggerated features like ornate gilding and detailed decorative elements using natural elements like shells and plants.

-To replicate the style in your own work, look out for beautiful ornate typefaces and French-inspired frames and borders.
+To replicate the style in your own work, look out for beautiful ornate typefaces, botanical vintage style illustration, and French-inspired frames and borders.
 It’s a beautiful style for using on more formal items like wedding invitations.

 - Shares traits with: Gothic (see above), Art Nouveau (see below)